precice/precice.github.io/content/docs/configuration/basics/configuration-basics.md

 For implicit coupling, i.e. both solver subiterate in every time window until convergence, the configuration looks a bit more complicated.

-Read more about the [coupling scheme configuration](configuration-coupling.html).
+Read more about the [coupling scheme configuration](configuration-coupling.html), or see the full [configuration reference](configuration-xml-reference.html).